S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 Use your normal movement controls to move other directions.
 <br>
 <br>
 While riding a dragon, you can make it breathe fire.
+There is a 10 second cooldown between shots
 <br>
 - On touch controls, tap the circle in front of you when it turns green to shoot fire in the direction you are looking
 <br>